 1. Ask your mentors and peers

 My advice on any legal question is to start with the statute or rule book.
-Of course, even if you read the rules, you probably won’t come away with a clear answer to “What is reasonable?”
-Most of the rules don’t have a solid number–they usually include factors like the riskiness of the case, the amount of time it will take away from other cases, etc.
+Of course, even if you do read the rules, you probably still won’t come away with a clear answer to, “What is reasonable?”
+Most of the rules don’t have a solid number–it’s simply a bunch of factors like the riskiness of the case, the amount of time it will take away from other cases, etc.

 Start by asking mentors and colleagues.
-Yes, the “what’s your hourly rate?” and “what are your contingency fee percentages?” questions are awkward and tricky to ask.
-But lawyers need to be comfortable making uncomfortable requests.
-And if that person is your mentor or your trusted colleague, they certainly won’t mind.
+Yes, the “what’s your hourly rate?” and “what are your contingency fee percentages?” questions are just about as tacky as asking someone their age or if they are pregnant.
+But lawyers need to be comfortable making uncomfortable requests, and if that person really is your mentor or your trusted colleague, they almost certainly won’t mind.

 2. Check your state’s rules